Student Services Departments and Programs

-The International Student Program, located in 9F is a place where F-1 visa students can make counseling appointments and speak with their academic advisor.
+The International Student Program is a place where F-1 visa students can make counseling appointments and speak with their academic advisor.
 F-1 visa students can connect with one another and the international community.
-The International Student Program hosts a variety of on and off campus excursions, workshops, tutoring services, provides a place to study, and has a computer lab.
-F-1 students with questions related to the College or personal need will find friendly staff available to assist.
+The International Student Program hosts a variety of on and off campus excursions, workshops, tutoring services, and a computer lab where students can study.
+Our friendly staff can answer questions about our fun and educational program offerings, F-1 student admissions and regulations, how to get involved on and off campus, and much more.

 Building 16E, (909) 274-6556